Sp. Pl. 576 (1753) APNI

 Erect, rhizomatous herb to 1 m high, often rooting at lower nodes; branches glabrous or with scattered hairs, often tinged purple.
 Leaves ovate or oblong-ovate, 20–90 mm long, 10–35 mm wide, surfaces glabrous or with scattered hairs, veins sometimes reticulate and strongly impressed above, apex obtuse or acute, base cordate, margin serrate; sessile.
 Inflorescence terminal, spike-like, 2–6 cm long; flowers in dense, many-flowered clusters, the internodes sometimes obscured; pedicels much shorter than to sub-equal to calyx.
 Calyx 1.5–2.5 mm long, 10-veined, lobes c. half as long to as long as tube, glabrous or with scattered hairs, particularly on margin; corolla white, pink or lilac, exceeding calyx by 1.5–2.5 mm, lobes 1–2 mm long, the posterior one entire or barely emarginate; anthers strongly exserted.
 Flowers mostly Dec.–Apr.

 *CVU, *DunT, *EGL, *EGU, *GipP, *Gold, *HNF, *HSF, *NIS, *OtR, *Strz, *VAlp, *VRiv, *VVP, *WaP.
-Also naturalised WA, SA, NSW, Tas., New Zealand.
+Also naturalised WA, SA, NSW, Tas.
 Origin unknown, probably native to the northern Mediterranean region, but possibly a fertile hybrid arisen in cultivation.
 Scattered usually in cooler parts of the State, in ditches, dams, verges of watercourses etc. Commonly cultivated as a culinary herb.

-The commonly naturalised variant has c. glabrous leaves with hardly impressed venation, and inflorescences discontinuous, with lower flower clusters usually distant from the remainder.
-The variant most commonly cultivated (and occasionally naturalized) has leaves with impressed, reticulate venation, often with spreading hairs on the lower surfaces, and usually continuous inflorescences.
+The commonly naturalised variant has more or less glabrous leaves with hardly impressed venation, and inflorescences discontinuous, with lower flower clusters usually distant from the remainder.
+The variant most commonly cultivated (and occasionally naturalised) has leaves with impressed, reticulate venation, often with spreading hairs on the lower surfaces, and usually continuous inflorescences.

 |Bioregion||Occurrence status||Establishment means|